vorpalnet/blade/SECURITY.md

 How callers authenticate to BLADE, and how to configure it.
-This is the map of a thing that is otherwise scattered across descriptors, WebLogic realm config, and OCCAS domain config — written down so the next round of work starts from a shared picture.
+This is the map of a thing that is otherwise scattered across descriptors, WebLogic realm config, and OCCAS domain config.

 For what a caller is allowed to do *after* they authenticate — the permission model for call content, the access policy, and the audit trail — see **[IAM.md](IAM.md)**.
 This document is the mechanism; that one is the model.

-> Status: v3.0 work in progress.
-The admin-tier hardening and the inbound-JWT
+> Status: the admin-tier hardening and the inbound-JWT path described here are
-> path described here are implemented.
-The configurable SIP trust model is
+> implemented.
+The SIP trust model ships as the trusted-core behavior; the digest
-> documented design plus the trusted-core behavior that already exists; the
-> digest opt-in is a deployment recipe, not yet shipped as a descriptor.
+> opt-in is a deployment recipe, not a shipped descriptor.
-> Items needing Jeff's OCCAS-domain knowledge are flagged **TODO**.

-## The three authentication surfaces
+## The four authentication surfaces

 BLADE authenticates in four independent places.
 WebLogic security realms own the first, and stand behind the second; they *can* own the third; they are